Topologically Protected Quantum Coherence in a Superatom: Topological superatom

 Edge states are topologically protected quantum many-body states.
 They are able to encode quantum information and can be used as topological qubits.
 Recently, the study of Majorana zero modes has advanced considerably.
 Topological quantum computation can be potentially implemented with Majorana fermions.
 There are theoretical proposals suggesting that photon-electron interactions could be used to control Majorana fermions.
 However, the photon-electron interactions are not easy to control, compared to light-atom interactions.
 Especially, in some artificial atoms, e.g., superconducting quantum circuits, one can optically manipulate quantum states of atoms with high accuracy.

 The 1D atom array studied here has a complex energy spectrum.
-In its topological phase, as shown in Fig.~\ref{figS4}, bulk states exhibit a smooth spectrum with very small gaps among the bulk states.
+In its topological phase, as shown in Fig.~\ref{figS4}(b), bulk states exhibit a smooth spectrum with very small gaps among the bulk states.
 This makes it difficult to address specific quantum many-body states.
 However, there are large gaps between the two $E=0$ edge states and bulk states.
 This provides a strong nonlinearity to control the edge states.
 In quantum systems, the nonlinearity of energy levels is critical for qubits or qutrits, where quantum information can be encoded.
-This topology-induced nonlinearity can characterize the topological superatom with a ground state and two edge states.
+Due to the large gaps between edge states and bulk states, the topological superatom with a ground state and two edge states can be used to characterize the atom array.
 We can exploit the properties of edge states, i.e., topology-protected spin polarization and boundary localization, to implement the interaction between light and the topological superatom.
-Benefiting from the atom-light couplings, which are studied in many quantum optical systems, the topological superatom could be easily manipulated.
+Benefiting from the atom-light couplings, which are studied in many quantum optical systems, the topological superatom could be easily addressed.